cyberphone/D-CBOR/d-cbor-4-constrained-devices.md

         addDouble(&cborBuffer, -3.4028234663852889e+38);
         addDouble(&cborBuffer, 5.9604644775390625e-8);

-    // Now do something with the generated CBOR...
+    // Do something with the generated CBOR.
 }
 ```
 ### Compatible Encoder Sample